 Stay in Bislett and St. Hanshaugen if you’re looking for a peaceful base away from the bustling center; you aren’t set on staying in a hotel; you enjoy a less touristy atmosphere.

-Best places to stay in Oslo: Bislett and St. Hanshaugen
+Best places to stay in Oslo in Bislett and St. Hanshaugen

-The Apartments Company – Bislett is conveniently located in the Bislett area of Oslo, these modern apartments include a fully equipped kitchen and free WiFi.
+The Apartments Company – Bislett, modern apartments, conveniently located in the Bislett area of Oslo, featuring fully equipped kitchen.
 Stensgata tram stop is just 100 m away.
 Close to Bogstadveien shopping street, Royal Palace and cafes, restaurants and bars and grocery stores.

 Where should I stay in Oslo for the first time?

-Sentrum is the best area to stay in Oslo for first-timers due to its close proximity to famous tourist attractions and a wide choice of accommodation.
-If you stay here, you will be located in the middle of everything, within walking distance to major sights, as well as many restaurants, bars, and shops.
+Oslo City Center is the best area to stay in Oslo for first-timers due to its proximity to famous attractions and a wide choice of accommodation.
+If you stay here, you will be located in the middle of everything, within walking distance to major sights, restaurants, bars, and shops.

-What are the best areas to stay in Oslo?
+What are the best areas to stay in Oslo for tourists?

 Sentrum, Aker Brygge, Gamle Oslo, Grünerløkka, Frogner, Majorstuen are some of the best areas to stay in Oslo for tourists because they are the most popular and safe neighborhoods for tourists that offer a wide variety of attractions and amenities.